Telegram

 • Telegram shows a typing indicator while the backend is working on a normal chat request

-• Telegram continues to work after the TUI is closed
+• Telegram continues to work after the chat app is closed

 Storage